-Next up is Choosing your audience.
+Next up is choosing your audience.
 On the right-hand side, you’ll see a meter that tells you how broad or specific your ad is.
-Under this is the details of your audience and the number of people that it could potentially reach.
-The default settings for this are pre-determined by the option that you chose at the beginning.
+Under this are the details of your audience and the number of people that it could potentially reach.
+The default settings for this are pre-determined by the campaign objective that you chose at the beginning.

 Below are each of the steps:

-Locations – The location section gives you a map layout to choose your locations.
+Locations – The location section gives you a map layout to choose the areas you are targeting.
 You can be really broad or specific here, it’s entirely up to you.

 Languages – You can leave it blank unless the language you are choosing is different to the locations native one.

 Detailed Targeting – In this section, you can really narrow down your market.
-You can select lots of different aspects that are all pre-defined by Google.
+You can select lots of different interests that are all pre-defined by Facebook.